kanaka/raft.js/research_class/paper.md

 JavaScript).
 Raft.js implements the Raft algorithm as described in "Consensus", Ongaro (dissertation TODO/CITE).

-The full algorithm is implemented except for log compaction and full client linearizability (clients and client requests are not yet assigned unique IDs).
-These features are planned for the future.

 #### 3.2.1 Modular Design ####

 The implementation of the Raft algorithm is implemented in the